 Expert-level meetings focused principally on CBM discussions in five areas: declaratory measures, communications, maritime agreements, military information exchanges, and conflict prevention/regional security.
-There were a number of special site-visits, as well.
+There were a number of special site visits, as well.
 In October 1994, several parties visited a German nuclear power plant and discussed the interaction between the IAEA and its regional verification authority, EURATOM.
-As part of a workshop on implementation of the Chemical Weapons Convention, parties also toured both a Swiss chemical weapons verification laboratory and a Finnish chemical weapon verification-related training facility.
+Parties also toured a Swiss chemical weapon verification laboratory and a Finnish chemical weapon verification-related training facility as a party of a workshop on implementation of the Chemical Weapons Convention.

 As parties came to articulate their concerns, the nuclear asymmetry of the region proved to be a focal point.
 A wide gap between Israeli and Arab priorities on arms control emerged.
 Israel proposed that the first steps toward arms control consist of transparency CBMs, while Egypt suggested that all parties in the region first sign existing nuclear, chemical, and biological weapons treaties and allow international inspections.
 Israel maintained that CBMs were a prerequisite to any steps toward denuclearization.
-Thereafter, Egypt and Israel remained at loggerheads in the ACRS talks about how best to initiate a process of building confidence in the region.
+Thereafter, Egypt and Israel remained at loggerheads in the ACRS talks about how best to initiate a process of confidence building in the region.15

-Egypt and Israel also differ in their requirements for a future regional NWFZ.
-Israel does not have confidence in IAEA safeguards provided under the NPT, and insists upon a tight and complementary regional verification regime, whereas Egypt maintains that the existing IAEA regime is sufficient.
+Egypt and Israel also differ in their requirements for a future nuclear-weapons free zone (NWFZ) in the region.
+Israel does not have confidence in IAEA safeguards provided under the NPT and insists upon a tight and complementary regional verification regime, whereas Egypt maintains that the existing IAEA regime is sufficient.